Thankgod20/lnd-grpc/README.md

-# Mock LND gRPC Server
+# LND gRPC Server

-A simplified mock LND (Lightning Network Daemon) gRPC server designed to work with wallets like BlueWallet and LNDhub.
+A simplified LND (Lightning Network Daemon) gRPC server designed to work with wallets and LNDhub.
 This project allows you to test Lightning wallet functionality without running a fully-synced LND node.

 This server simulates essential wallet features: creating invoices, generating on-chain addresses, and paying invoices.

 What Is This For?

-If you're developing a Lightning wallet or testing BlueWallet features without setting up a real node, this mock server is for you.
+If you're developing a Lightning wallet or testing  features without setting up a real node, this mock server is for you.
 It acts as a lightweight simulator that you can run locally.

 It allows you to: